Sandragun/event-helper-website/NETLIFY_DEPLOY.md

    - Open your deployed site
    - Press F12 to open DevTools
    - Check Console tab for errors
-   - Look for "Missing Supabase environment variables" message
+   - Look for messages about missing Supabase or Gemini environment variables

 4. **Test the App**:
    - Visit your Netlify URL
    - You should see the Events page (homepage)
    - Try navigating to `/auth` route
    - Check if Supabase connection works
+   - Open the chatbot and verify it responds (requires Gemini key)

 ## Manual Deployment